The Business Enterprise (My Friend John)

-"The Business Enterprise (My Friend John)" is a single released by Irish rock group Those Nervous Animals in 1984.
+"The Business Enterprise (My Friend John)" is a single released by Irish rock group Those Nervous Animals in 1985.
 It later appeared on their "mini-album" Hyperspace!
 (1986), and eventual debut studio album The Mission Sessions in 2021.

-According to the band, the song is "often referred to" simply as 'My Friend John', but the official title is 'The Business Enterprise', with '(My Friend John)' in parenthesis.
+The song was the second single released by the band, after "Just What the Sucker Wanted" in 1983, and was described by The Galway Tribune as a "catchy, pop-orientated tune with excellent vocals".
+According to the band, the song is "often referred to" simply as 'My Friend John', but the title is actually 'The Business Enterprise', with '(My Friend John)' in parentheses.

 History

 Writing and recording

 At the time of the songs release, Those Nervous Animals were in the habit of rehearsing in The Venue pub in Strandhill, as well as The Blue Lagoon pub on the banks of the Garavogue River in Sligo (courtesy of owner Peter Henry).
 The Business Enterprise (My Friend John) was debuted live in The Venue, as recalled by former drummer Christy Behan in 2021.
 Band member Pádraig Meehan mused that, at the time, lead vocalist Barry Brennan was "in his pomp", and "could do anything (..)
 He loved leaving the stage and walking down through the audience...".
 Behan recalled that even the band members themselves never knew how Brennan would appear: "Would he have pipe cleaners in his beard or something?...
 He was a character, like, and a great frontman".

 In a 2020 YouTube interview, guitarist Pádraig Meehan reminded band member Susan Rowland, a backing singer on the track, that the female "John" 'answer' (or response) on the song had been delivered by herself (in "a Susan moment"), an addition which he felt elevated the song.
 Rowland replied that she didn't know anyone else who had "carved out a career from one word... it opened so many doors."

 To celebrate the release of the band's debut album The Mission Sessions in March 2021, the band held an online album launch over Zoom (owing to COVID-19 restrictions), during which they reminisced about the writing and recording process of songs on the album.
 Rowland recalled being "brought up to Dublin (from Sligo)" in the back of bassist Eddie Lee's van, to record My Friend John in Lombard Sound Studios.
 Rowland recalled herself and Lee having to position themselves "in a hot little booth (at Lombard) trying to sing all the backing vocals together and keeping them really tight", despite the height difference between the two and the single microphone.
 Lee confirmed that it was not just Rowland, but the two of them that had actually sung the "John" 'answer' heard in the chorus.